kanwren/kanwren/README.md

 comfortable with a lot of mainstream languages and frameworks, and I'm always looking to learn more!

-Currently seeking a position after graduation!
+Currently seeking internships for the summer of 2022 before grad school!
 Feel free to contact me at [nprindle@gatech.edu](mailto:nprindle@gatech.edu).

 ### Languages and Tools